Scallions/zotero-markdown-translator/README.md

 # zotero-markdown-translator
 A simple Zotero translator that creates a Markdown Link when exporting

+## add two file for obsidian
+You can use this files with the plugin(https://github.com/argenos/zotero-mdnotes)

 ## Demo
 ![](demo.gif)
 ## How to Install